Passenger Van Accidents

 Contact a Lawyer

-Although 15 passenger vans are a common site on American roads, the dangers associated with these vehicles are so severe that the NHTSA recently banned the use of 15 passenger vans for the transportation of students.
+Although 15 passenger vans are a common sight on American roads, the dangers associated with these vehicles are so severe that the NHTSA recently banned the use of 15 passenger vans for the transportation of students.
 While the government and auto manufacturers are well aware of the design flaws that contribute to deadly 15 passenger van accidents, most drivers and passengers in these vehicles are not.
-If you or someone you care about has been injured as a result of a 15 passenger van accident, you may be entitled to compensation for damages.
+If you or someone you care about has been injured as a result of a 15 passenger van accident, speak with an experienced attorney about your legal rights.